GoSecure/pyrdp/README.md

 - RDP Certificate Cloner:
     - Create a self-signed X509 certificate with the same fields as an RDP server's certificate

-We have used this tool as part of an RDP honeypot which records sessions and saves a copy of the malware dropped on our target machine.

-PyRDP was [first introduced in a blogpost](https://www.gosecure.net/blog/2018/12/19/rdp-man-in-the-middle-smile-youre-on-camera) in which we [demonstrated that we can catch a real threat actor in action](https://www.youtube.com/watch?v=eB7RC9FmL6Q).
-In May 2019 a [presentation by its authors](https://docs.google.com/presentation/d/1avcn8Sh2b3IE7AA0G9l7Cj5F1pxqizUm98IbXUo2cvY/edit#slide=id.g404b70030f_0_581) was given at NorthSec and two demos were performed.
-[The first one covered](https://youtu.be/5JztJzi-m48) credential logging, clipboard stealing, client-side file browsing and a session take-over.
-[The second one covered](https://youtu.be/bU67tj1RkMA) the execution of cmd or powershell payloads when a client successfully authenticates.
+PyRDP was [introduced in 2018](https://www.gosecure.net/blog/2018/12/19/rdp-man-in-the-middle-smile-youre-on-camera) in which we [demonstrated that we can catch a real threat actor in action](https://www.youtube.com/watch?v=eB7RC9FmL6Q).
+This tool is being developed with both pentest and malware research use cases in mind.
-In August 2019, PyRDP was demo'ed at BlackHat Arsenal ([slides](https://docs.google.com/presentation/d/17P_l2n-hgCehQ5eTWilru4IXXHnGIRTj4ftoW4BiX5A/edit?usp=sharing)).

 ## Table of Contents
 - [Supported Systems](#supported-systems)